 In July 2005, our Board of Directors authorized a second share repurchase program for up to \$20.0 million of our currently outstanding common stock.
 This program is intended to offset the potential dilutive impact of the issuance of shares in connection with our employee stock option and purchase plans.
 Repurchases of our stock may be made from time to time at management's discretion on the open market at prevailing market prices or in privately negotiated transactions.
-During the three months ended September 30, 2005, we repurchased 230,800 shares of common stock under this program for a total cost of \$6.3 million.
+During the six months ended December 31, 2005, we repurchased 531,862 shares of common stock under this program for a total cost of \$12.3 million.
+As of December 31, 2005, there was \$7.7 million available under this program to repurchase outstanding common stock.

 The terms of our mortgage note agreements contain certain covenants, which, among other provisions, require us to maintain a minimum tangible net worth.
 The mortgage note agreements also include significant prepayment penalties.
-The Company was not in compliance with the minimum tangible net worth ratio covenant as of November 2, 2005.
-This non-compliance was largely the result of the intangible assets capitalized as a result of two businesses acquired by the Company during the three months ended September 30, 2005.
-The Company obtained an agreement from the mortgage note holders, dated October 19, 2005, to waive the covenant violation until December 31, 2005 at which time the Company would be required to meet the minimum tangible net worth covenant.
-Management expects, however, that the Company will not be in compliance with the covenant as currently structured after December 31, 2005.
-Accordingly, the Company has reclassified its mortgage notes from long-term to current as of September 30, 2005.
+On October 19, 2005, the Company obtained a temporary waiver from the holders of the Mortgage Notes, effective through December 31, 2005, for the Company's non-compliance with the minimum tangible net worth ratio covenant as of November 2, 2005.
+This non-compliance was largely the result of the intangible assets capitalized as a result of two businesses acquired by the Company during the six months ended December 31, 2005.
+On December 22, 2005, the Company amended certain financial covenants relating to the Mortgage Notes.
+Pursuant to the amendments, the minimum tangible net worth covenant was replaced with new financial covenants relating to the maintenance of an interest coverage ratio, certain leverage ratios and a minimum consolidated net worth.
+The amendments also permanently waived any non-compliance with the superseded minimum tangible net worth covenant as of November 2, 2005.
+The Company was in compliance with these new covenants as of December 31, 2005.